 Dinan is still surrounded by impressive city walls dating from the 13th century, when it was the Dukes of Brittany territory and you can still notice, in the design of the city, the conception of the society itself that was called feudal society with the three social classes known as the Clergy, the Nobility and the “Third World” (everyone that was not part of the Clergy and the Nobility).

-To end such great day you will enjoy a tasting in medieval cellars of local products such as oysters and Brittany Whisky, Cider or Calvados with a passionate “caviste”.
-If you rather have “classical tastings” you will enjoy Wine with or without cheese/oysters.
+To end such great day you will enjoy a tasting of local products such as oysters and Brittany Whisky, Cider or Calvados with a passionate “caviste”.
+If you rather have “classical tastings” you will enjoy Wine and cheese or oysters or…

-(Entrance fee included, tasting included, we recommend a pick up at 9 am, lunch not included)
+(Entrance fee and tasting included, we recommend a pick up at 9 am)